- Chart

 Average Trading Volume

-The average daily trading volume provides sufficient liquidity for most investors.
+The average daily trading volume for QQXT is generally sufficient for most retail investors, facilitating ease of buying and selling.

 Bid-Ask Spread